 - As the domain authority of the linking websites improves over time, so does the domain authority of your website.
 Hence, link building has compounding effects on your inbound marketing over time.

 Moreover, building links through strategies such as guest posting and link exchanges, play a pivotal role in any brand’s content marketing strategy.
 Most of these link-building strategies require email outreach.
 Hence, if you want to create an impressive, fruitful link profile for your website, you have to be a pro at email outreach link building.
+Use an email finder service like Clearout to build a quality email list for the outreach.

 2. Lead Generation

 Building healthy relationships with prospects is essential and goes a long way.
 When we talk about outbound lead generation, emails are one of the best ways to reach prospects, build trust, and turn them into customers.
+This is one of the most effective and common sales prospecting methods you should not overlook if you want to maximize your lead generation efforts.

-Many businesses make the mistake of sending mass cold emails to prospects through the same old generic templates.
+Many businesses make the mistake of sending bulk cold emails to prospects through the same old generic templates.
 Unfortunately, such emails have little to do with relationship building and hence do not fetch good results.

 This is why it is important to use cold emailing as a way to build connections with your prospects, rather than simply pitching them your product through copy-pasted templates.